Entongsu/work/work_log.md

 ## week 3
 ### shape_matching.py
-The most important part is shape matching [link]

 In order to run the code, user should modify the file location and can custom the some parameter,such as stiffness